 You can increase your awareness on alcohol by visiting NHS Choices.

 Smoking: Smoking is one of the biggest causes of death and illness in the UK.
 Every year around 100,000 people in the UK die from smoking, with many more living with debilitating smoking-related illnesses.
-For more information on the dangers related to smoking and support to stop smoking please visit Quit Smoking.
+The most successful quit attempts are not driven by willpower alone but use a combination of stop smoking support approaches.
+Public Health England have a Personal Quit Plan which offers smokers a quick and easy way to find the right support for them to quit.
+More information on the free support can be found on the Smokefree website.